Rnen/AdminToolbox/README.md

 EMPTY | Player | ItemTypeNumber / (D, DEL,DELETE) | (D, DEL,DELETE) | Drops all items (all unless specified) from the player's inv.
 If used with (D, DEL or DELETE), it deletes the items instead of dropping.
 (The second del part is for if you use an item number)
 ATBAN / OBAN / OFFLINEBAN | PlayerName | IP/STEAMID | Minutes | Bans IP/STEAMID for X minutes.
 (For banning offline users)

-> Player input doesn't need the full name, it will grab the closest matching name containing your entry
+> Player input doesn't need the full name, it can be PlayerID or a part of the name
 ## ^These commands work in both server console and text-based remote admin!^

 ## Config Additions